Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 The test results suggest that code-switching occurs consistently across the domains, indicating that it is a general feature of multilingual communication in this context, rather than being constrained to specific discourse types.

 ### Part-of-Speech Shifting
-The analysis of POS shifts revealed the following:
+The analysis of POS shifts (between the prior word and the CS word) revealed the following:

 | POS Shift             | Frequency Count |
 |-----------------------|-----------------|
 | **No Shift**          | 129,014         |
 | **Shift**             | 23,559          |

-**Figure 2.
+**Figure 3.
 Number of POS (non-)shifting in CS words**
 ![Figure cs count](./images/pos_shift_analysis.png)

 In the dataset, the majority of code-switching instances did not involve a shift in POS, suggesting that code-switching primarily occurs at the lexical level.
 The shifting examples, such as the translation of 陈子昂's name from a proper noun (**N**) to the verb (**V**) phrase "Need help to translate" or the use of "我" in Li Bai's poetry lines, highlight cases where a POS change occurs within the switch.
 For instance, "Usage of ""我"" in Li Bai's lines '东风随春归，发我枝上花'" moves from a preposition (**Prep**) to a pronoun (**Pro**) in the context of a specific literary usage.